-What is a Prenuptial Agreement?
+What Is A Prenuptial Agreement?

-The language of prenuptial agreements can be complex, but the basic principles are easy to understand.
-The simplest way to understand a prenuptial agreement is to consider it as a contract between the spouses.
-Both sides agree to what will happen with respect to each other’s property, and any obligations, or expectations for alimony.
+The language of prenuptial agreements can be complex by nature, but the basic principles of these agreements are relatively simple.
+The easiest way to understand a prenuptial agreement is to consider the document as a contract between the spouses.
+Both parties agree to what will happen after a dissolution of marriage with respect to mutual and individual property, and any obligations, or expectations for alimony.
 Once these issues are decided, the spouses commemorate their intent in writing, the agreement is signed, and the spouses are bound and protected by the agreement in the event of a divorce.

 Absolute disclosure of all financial matters, including assets and debts, is integral to the validity and integrity of any prenuptial agreement.
 If there is inadequate financial disclosure during the creation and implementation of a prenuptial agreement, legal enforcement of the agreement may prove difficult.
 A prenup lawyer with our firm can help you ensure that the standard for financial disclosure is met with regard to both parties and that all assets, debts, are appropriately documented as required to preserve the validity and enforceability of the prenuptial agreement in accordance with the State of Florida.